LEWES ARMS: AN UNUSUAL INCIDENT

 Most of the recommendations were implemented, mainly by imposing the following changes on “national brewers”, that is, brewers with an estate of more than 2,000 on-licensed premises:

 The competition authorities reviewed the Beer Orders in 2000 and concluded that since 1989 there been significant structural change, leading to an improvement in competition.
-In particular, over a third of the UK’s pubs had been transferred to retail pub chains that had acquired buyer power in relation to the national brewers.
+In particular, over a third of the

 On

-Guest Beer Right to be reinstated for both tenanted and managed (like the Lewes Arms) pubs.
+The Campaign for Real Ale, CAMRA, is campaigning for a Guest Beer Right to be reinstated for both tenanted and managed (like the Lewes Arms) pubs.

 Research commissioned by CAMRA shows clear consumer demand for locally brewed beer.
 55% of people indicated that they would like to see at least one locally brewed beer in every pub.
 In addition 31% of all adults who visit pubs would buy a locally brewed beer in a pub over non- locally brewed beer.